 Although sometimes, that’s exactly what you’ll want – to die that is.
 As I mentioned earlier, areas change once you transition to this ‘in-between’ state, which is the only way to get access to certain items.
 Unfortunately, it also makes the entire dungeon far more hostile, with new enemy types joining the fray.
 Since the only way back is in one specific room, you’ll definitely want to scout ahead before intentionally letting enemies drain your health.

 All this talk of itemization and fighting one foe after another brings me to my biggest problem with the game: none of them carry an in-game description!
 Considering the amount of non-combat equipment you’ll come across, this is certainly less than stellar.
 Should you buy the compass or the map?
 What important information might the book contain, if any?
 They’re all helpful in one way or another, but given your limited resources, knowing which to prioritize would help a lot.

-So while a large part of the experience ‘learning by doing’ (not to be confused with ‘trial and error’), I did still find it to be quite enjoyable.
-The almost complete lack of any narrative would have disappointed, if I wasn’t so darn busy kicking ass and taking names, delving deeper and deeper into the dungeons with each room cleared.
-Suffice to say, A Wizard Lizard is a very easy recommendation (even if the game is anything but); especially for The Binding of Isaac fans, as I’m sure you’ve long since realized.
+So while a large part of the experience was ‘learning by doing’, I did still find it to be quite enjoyable.
+The almost complete lack of any narrative would have disappointed me if I wasn’t so darn busy kicking ass and taking names, delving deeper and deeper into the dungeons with each room cleared.
+Suffice it to say, A Wizard Lizard is a very easy recommendation (even if the game is anything but); especially for The Binding of Isaac fans, as I’m sure you’ve long since realized.
 But next time… please don’t mess with life and death, eh wiz?

-Note: a massive content update labeled ‘Immortal Edition’ has been released, and as such, is now detailed here by… well, who else but me?
-Yeah!
+Note: a massive content update labelled ‘Immortal Edition’ has been released and detailed.